 2:55 – Parents sign their children out for the day.

 Campers rotate with their “Color Group” through six of the art studios to get a taste for different media.
 Campers get to know each other and connect with their Color Counselors, learn songs, and play community-building games.

 One of the hallmarks of Grace Art Camp has always been the opportunity for campers to choose what studio they would like to participate in each day and what they would like to do.
 Each morning, the older campers choose their “AM” and “PM” studios.
 Learning how to make a choice and what to do when one’s first choice is no longer available are invaluable skills to develop and an important part of the camp experience.
 Being creative and resourceful can happen in a variety of ways!

 Every camp program culminates into a celebratory tribute to the community cultivated over the week.
-Families are invited and encouraged to gather with us for the Celebration Parade at 2:45!
-This ritual for camp has continued to remain and evolve over the past twenty years of camp and is an important closure to camp.
+Families are invited and encouraged to gather with us for the Celebration Parade at 2:45.
+This Camp ritual has evolved since camp’s inception and has continued to evolve as an important closure to each week of camp.

-This system helps us manage a secure daily sign-in and sign-out process as well as keep track of campers and their artwork.
-Your child’s Color Group assignment will be emailed to you the week before your child’s assigned week of camp.
-The exact age-range for each Color Group varies from week to week.
-Grades and colors can fluctuate weekly depending upon any given week’s unique enrollment demographic.
+Your child’s color group assignment will be emailed to you the week before your registered and confirmed week of camp.
+The exact age-range for each color group varies from week to week as ages and grades fluctuate weekly depending upon any given week’s unique enrollment demographic.

 Friends may request to be in the same color group at the time of registration and must be in the same grade by January 1 of the year they attend camp together.
 Only one mutual friend request per camper may be considered.

 The Orange Color Group, also known as “Pod”